 Another way is a dedicated section on your website to promote the networking opportunities at your event.
 With networking being so important to attendees, it's an easy way to get them interested!

 As well, you can highlight the ease of use of Brella and the networking benefits.
 We have some example copies and images you can use here.

 Here's an example from Informa on a great networking section on their website.

 Blog posts and newsletters

-Promoting the benefits of networking and the opportunities you're providing are a great way to generate interest and get attendees using Brella.
+Promoting the benefits of networking and the opportunities you're providing is a great way to generate interest and get attendees using Brella.
 As well, you can share these in your newsletter or other email communications.

-Creating short, sharable content on your social media channels about networking and the networking opportunities are excellent ways to both spread the word and encourage signups.
+Creating short, sharable content on your social media channels about networking and networking opportunities are excellent ways to both spread the word and encourage signups.

 Here's a great example from All-Ireland Business Summit on promoting the networking opportunities at their event via LinkedIn.